Simply put, there is no limitation to how many SATA drives you can connect to your PC.

-You can see from the specsheet here that this motherboard has a total of 6 SATA ports.
+You can see from the spec sheet here that this motherboard has 6 SATA ports.
 Hence you can connect a maximum of 6 x SATA drives to this motherboard.

-It should be noted that there are different version of the SATA port as well.
+It should be noted that there are also different versions of the SATA port.

 - SATA 6 Gb/s corresponds to SATA v3.